 Your gynaecological oncologist will talk to you about the most appropriate type of surgery.
-A procedure called an exploratory laparotomy is usually recommended if the doctor suspects you have ovarian cancer.
-In this operation, the gynaecological oncologist makes a long, vertical cut from your bellybutton to your pubic bone while you're under general anaesthetic.
+An exploratory laparotomy is usually recommended if ovarian cancer is suspected.
+In this operation, the doctor makes a long, vertical cut from your bellybutton to your pubic bone hairline while you are under a general anaesthetic.

 You may have one or more of the following procedures:

 It may sound as if a lot of your body parts or organs will be removed in an operation.
-However, these organs are quite small compared with everything else in your abdomen and pelvis, and their removal won't leave an empty space.
+However, these organs are quite small compared with everything else in your abdomen and pelvis, and their removal will not leave an empty space.

-Some women don't need extensive surgery.
-A young woman with early epithelial ovarian cancer, germ cell cancer or a borderline tumour usually won't have her uterus and ovaries removed.
+Some women do not need extensive surgery.
+A woman with early epithelial ovarian cancer, germ cell cancer or a borderline tumour usually will not have her uterus and both ovaries removed.

-Let your doctor or nurse know if you're in pain so they can adjust your medication.
-Don't wait until the pain is severe.
-Making sure that you're as comfortable as possible will help you recover and move more freely.
+Let your doctor or nurse know if you are in pain so they can adjust your medication.
+Do not wait until the pain is severe.
+Everyone’s pain tolerance is different and medication may be used to make you as comfortable as possible.
+Managing your pain will help you to recover and move around more quickly.